Sector grants

 This program provides funding for training providers running training employment projects that may fulfil a skills shortage.

-NT – Grants for Seniors Month events – applications open in March 2025
+NT – Grants for Seniors Month events – applications opened Mar 2025

 Your event must: